-4.34 A partial financial contribution as well as onsite affordable housing provision will be required in situations where on-site calculations result in less than a whole unit of affordable housing e.g. where a proposal for 5 11 units is required to provide 30% affordable housing on-site (1.5 3.3 units) or a scheme of 7 15 units is required to provide 30% affordable housing on-site (2.1 4.2 units).
+4.34 A partial financial contribution as well as on-site affordable housing provision will be required in situations where on-site calculations result in less than a whole unit of affordable housing e.g. where a proposal for 11 units is required to provide 30% affordable housing on-site (3.3 units).